-Survey and pond soundings of the impoundment area were carried out by MPMC personnel in Month/Year.
+Survey and pond soundings of the impoundment area were last updated by MPMC personnel in August 2011.
 The updated survey data was used to create a revised storage elevation curve for the tailings impoundment, which was incorporated into the mass balance model.
 The updated mass balance model was then used to predict average tailings and pond level/volume within the TSF.
 In turn, that level plus the PMF event determines the required dam crest elevations and the dam raising schedule.
+A new bathymetric survey will be carried out when the pond becomes ice free in 2012.